 Microstructure degradation during creep in these colony boundary regions is accelerated compared to the interior due to stress incompatibilities, elastic anisotropy and lamella terminations.
-Thus, subsequent to creep exposure of 50 h at 700 $^{\circ}$ C at a constant stress of

-100 MPa (this corresponds to a global plastic strain of about 0.2), the scale of microstructure and microstructural morphology in the vicinity of the colony boundaries has significantly changed as compared to the colony interior and as depicted in Fig. 5d (white arrows indicate one such region).
-A region of 10-20 μm width is present in the vicinity of colony boundaries where the lamellar structure is no longer evident but is replaced by enlarged single-phase regions of FeAl and FeAl2.
-If we argue that this microstructural degradation in the vicinity of colony boundary contributes to the enhanced creep rate, then it follows that FeAl2 likely contributes to high temperature creep deformation, implying that this phase with its triclinic crystal structure experiences plastic flow at 700 °C. Anyway, it would be unrealistic to observe a plastic strain of 0.2 without any plastic flow of the FeAl2 phase that constitutes about 70 vol.% of the present large colony size material.
-In a detailed crystallographic study presented elsewhere [40], it was shown that the $(114)[1\overline{10}]$, $(\overline{113})[1\overline{10}]$ and $(221)[1\overline{10}]$ of FeAl2 exhibit similar atomic arrangement to the $\{1\overline{1}0\}001$ slip system in B2 FeAl [41] and it seems reasonable to assume that slip occurs on these systems in FeAl2 at elevated temperatures; however, this remains to be verified.
+Thus, subsequent to creep exposure of 50 h at 700 °C at a constant stress of 100 MPa (this corresponds to a global plastic strain of about 0.2), the scale of microstructure and microstructural morphology in the vicinity of the colony boundaries has significantly changed as compared to the colony interior and as depicted in Figure 5d (white arrows indicate one such region).
+There now exists a region of $10 - 20 \,\mu m$ width in the vicinity of colony boundaries where the lamellar structure is no longer evident but is replaced by enlarged single-phase regions of FeAl and FeAl2.
+If we argue that this microstructural degradation in the vicinity of colony boundary contributes to the enhanced creep rate, then it follows that FeAl2 likely contributes to high temperature creep deformation, implying that this phase with its triclinic crystal structure experiences plastic flow at 700 °C. Anyway, it would be unrealistic to observe a plastic strain of 0.2 without any plastic flow of the FeAl2 phase that constitutes to about 70 vol% in the present large colony size material.
+In a detailed crystallographic study presented elsewhere [36], it was shown that the $(114)[1\overline{1}0]$, $(\overline{11}3)[1\overline{1}0]$ and $(221)[1\overline{1}0]$ of FeAl2 exhibit similar atomic arrangement to the $\{1\bar{1}0\}(001)$ slip system in B2 FeAl [37] and it seems not unrealistic to assume that slip occurs on these systems in FeAl2 at elevated temperatures; however, this remains to be verified.
 Hence, we hypothesize that one of the two phases deforms plastically in the early state of creep whereas the minimum in creep rate could signal the onset of plastic deformation of the second phase; plastic co-deformation of the two phases can subsequently lead to a progressive loss in microstructure stability by dynamic recovery/recrystallization of the individual phases, more so in the vicinity of colony boundaries but to a lesser extent within the colony themselves leading to an increase in strain rate.
 If this is the case, then, it implies that changes in creep mechanism during the course of the constant stress experiment can cause significant difficulties in the interpretation of the experimentally determined activation energy for creep.

-Fig. 5.
-BSE micrographs of the fully lamellar Fe-61Al alloy in the (a-c) as-cast condition: (a) general microstructure, and (b,c) higher magnification images showing FeAl lamellae terminating short of the colony boundary in (b) and FeAl lamellae mismatch across colony boundary in (c). (d) Microstructure coarsening at colony boundaries after 50 h of creep at 700 °C and 100 MPa.
+Figure 5: BSE micrograph of the fully lamellar Fe-61Al alloy in the (a-c) as-cast condition: (a) general microstructure, and (b,c) higher magnification images showing FeAl lamellae terminating short of the colony boundary in (b) and FeAl lamellae mismatch across colony boundary in (c). d) Microstructure coarsening at colony boundaries after 50 h of creep at 700 °C and 100 MPa.